chrplr/AIP2017/Software-Installation/install.md

 ## Downloads for Ubuntu 16.04

-As the linux installation requires on-line access to the Internet, the software downloads are part of the [Installation instructions for Ubuntu Linux](#Installation-for-Ubuntu-16.04)
+As the linux installation requires on-line access to the Internet, the software downloads are part of the [Installation instructions for Ubuntu Linux](#Installations-for-Ubuntu-16.04)

 You can nevertheless download in advance Atom and Anaconda3 installers:

      wget https://repo.continuum.io/archive/Anaconda3-4.4.0-Linux-x86_64.sh
      wget https://github.com/atom/atom/releases/download/v1.18.0/atom-amd64.deb

+(you may have to install `wget` with `sudo apt-get install wget`)

 __________________________________________________